Hoogkamer/WIFI-Radio-ESP32-V2/README.md

 ## Description

 A fully functional internet radio with LCD.
 Keeping it as simple as possible.
-If you want a version with more functionalities (and a lot of more code): [ESP32-MiniWebRadio V2](https://github.com/schreibfaul1/ESP32-MiniWebRadio)
+If you want a version with more functionalities (and a lot of more code, that is not my project): [ESP32-MiniWebRadio V2](https://github.com/schreibfaul1/ESP32-MiniWebRadio)

 Features: